Skip to main content

 Abstract

-Exterior of the Synagogue at the Jewish Consumptives' Relief Society (JCRS).
-This postcard is from a set of photographs of the JCRS.
+The nursing staff of the Jewish Consumptives' Relief Society (JCRS).
 The JCRS was a sanatorium for tuberculosis patients that was founded in 1904 by a group of immigrant Jewish workingmen along with the support of several leading physicians and rabbis in Denver, Colorado.
+The sanatorium was located on West Colfax Avenue just outside of Denver.

 Item